pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 :emphasize-lines: 8
 ```

-Tasks can use `produces` as an "magic" argument name.
+Tasks can use `produces` as a "magic" argument name.
 Every value, or in this case path,
 passed to this argument is automatically treated as a task product.
-Here, the path is
+Here, we pass the
-given by the default value of the argument.
+path as the default argument.

 :::